England

 Itineraries

-For a first short visit, London without an extra day trip is the cleanest choice.
-The city is large enough that three days disappear quickly between Westminster, the Thames, museums, parks, neighbourhoods and the evening atmosphere.
+The city is large enough that three days disappear quickly between Westminster, river Thames, museums, parks, neighbourhoods and the evening atmosphere.

 1. Day 1: Westminster, Big Ben, Parliament, Westminster Abbey, Buckingham Palace and a walk towards Trafalgar Square.